hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

 	mvn test -Dtest=PostTest

-You could the following output test summary.
+You could see the following output summary for this test.

 	-------------------------------------------------------
 	 T E S T S